0xPr0f/MoonRock/README.md

 # Moon Rock

-This project is incomplete and some fucntionalities does work
+This project is incomplete but some fucntionalities does work